tridactyl/tridactyl/contributing.md

 ### src/background/

--   commandline_background.ts: A remnant of Tridactyl's previous architecture, where the command line was controlled from the background script.
-Not used much anymore besides for executing arbitrary ex commands.
 -   config_rc.ts: Functions related to loading and executing the tridactylrc.
 -   controller_background.ts: Parses and executes ex commands.
 -   download_background.ts: Utility functions related to downloading that have to live in the background because downloading APIs aren't available to other processes.